 Whether you call it “gig,” “fluid” “liquid,” “agile,” or something else, an increasing proportion of work is done through engagements other than regular full-time employment.
-While estimates of the number of workers who fully support themselves with work outside of employment vary, the amount of work being done outside of employment (including contracting, freelancing, and moonlighting by regular employees) is increasing.
+While estimates of the number of workers who fully support themselves with work outside of employment vary, the amount of work being done outside of employment (including contractors, freelancers, and moonlighting by regular employees) is increasing.

-A 2017 study commissioned by Upwork surveyed more than 1,000 workforce hiring decision makers who address the challenges of hard-to-find skills and open positions by using remote work and teams that combine employees and freelancers.
+A 2017 study commissioned by Upwork surveyed more than 1,000 workforce hiring decision makers who address the challenges of hard-to-find skills and open positions by using remote work and teams that combine employees and non-employee workers.
 Some key findings include:

 - 48% of departments used one or more of freelancers, temporary or agency workers.

 - 35% of departments had freelancers “conducting a significant portion of their work from a remote location.”

 - Over half said they use freelancers to “scale up quickly for a project,” or “leverage skills we don’t currently have.”

 That same study found that top concerns with freelancers were that it was “hard to develop relationships with the existing team” (41%) and “difficult to hold them accountable” (38%).

 This may not be surprising because teamwork was not very significant in choosing team members.
 While 49% of leaders ranked the most important aspect of a new hire’s success as “ability to perform the skills necessary for the job,” only 2% ranked “interaction with other team members” as most important.
 Though freelancers are concerned about relationships, leaders were generally satisfied with the quality of their relationships with freelancers (76%) and permanent hires (81%).